grushaprasad/cosc426/labs/lab06/Lab6.md

 3. Use `compute_analogy` and your analogies to test how robustly gender is encoded in `GLoVe` and `distilgpt` embeddings.

-## Part 4: Using analogies to study encoding of other features
+## Part 4 (Optional): Using analogies to study encoding of other features

 For this part, do the following: